Vadorequest/rwa-faunadb-reaflow-nextjs-magic/README.md

       Therefore, it will only allow what's configured in the FaunaDB "Editor" role.
     - This RWA will **not improve further** the collaborative experience, it's only a POC (undo/redo undoes peer actions)
 - Support for **Emotion 11** (CSS in JS)
+- FaunaDB IaC (Infrastructure as Code)
+    - Using [`fauna-gql-upload`](https://github.com/Plazide/fauna-gql-upload) to sync the project's configuration with the FaunaDB database.
+    - Makes it easy to replicate a whole database.
+    - Simplifies FaunaDB configuration updates (roles, indexes, functions (UDF), GraphQL schema) through `yarn fauna:sync`.
+    - The code acts as the source of truth for the whole configuration, and it can be versioned.
+- FaunaDB GraphQL
+    - Uses `.graphqlconfig` file to easily sync the FaunaDB GraphQL schema with the local project. (updates `schema.graphql`)
+    - The `schema.graphql` is used by GraphQL queries/mutations and provides autocompletion and advances in-editor debugging capabilities.

 _Known limitations_:
 - Editor direction is `RIGHT` (hardcoded) and adding nodes will add them to the right side, always (even if you change the direction)